ChrisLindland/racecar-website/docs/week2/02_tuesday/lab.md

 Make sure you charge both of your car's batteries!

+Before you start coding today, check out the Collaboration page on the website.
+We have written up instructions for programs that would allow multiple people to edit one file, which would let more people work on code at once.

 ## Part 1: Correctly Identify Color Filters as well as Hue, Value, and Saturation
 We'll be working with your laptop only for this part of the lab.
 Run *challenge.py*, which will apply a random filter to this image:
 ![Rainbow](resources/rainbow.jpg)